6112-fa25/6112-fa25.github.io/_pages/project/phase_2.md

 ## Interpreter

 Your interpreter, which will be invoked by the [`./run.sh interpret` subcommand][cli], should take as input a single command-line argument that represents the path to a file containing an MITScript program.
-As output, your interpreter should produce the output, written to standard output, of that MITScript program according to the semantics given in the language specification.
+As output, your interpreter should produce the output, written to standard output, of the execution of that MITScript program according to the semantics given in the language specification.

  For instance, if `arith.mit` contains the following program:

 ```python
 print("1 + 1 = " + (1 + 1));
 ```

-then executing the command `./run.sh interpret arith.mit` in standard output should produce the following output:
+then executing the command `./run.sh interpret arith.mit` in standard output should produce the following output (in standard output):

 ```python
 1 + 1 = 2
 ```

+Keep in mind, that the output must go to **standard output**, and not to an output file specified by the `-o` flag.

 We will be evaluating your interpreter by passing in programs and verifying that the output of your interpreter matches that of our reference implementation.